One of the best ever documentaries just left Netflix – but is now free on Amazon

 Complex rights issues around content, as well as each service’s desire to keep things fresh, mean your options of what to watch really are changing every week.
 And that’s not always a good thing.
 Shows will come and go and it's easy to discover a new (old) favourite only to find yourself running out of time to watch it all before it’s wiped from the schedules.

 Case in point: I’d just begun to re-immerse myself in the amazing world of Anthony Bourdain: Parts Unknown on Netflix.
 The show has won 12 Primetime Emmys and is rightly heralded as one of the best documentary series ever made.
-The much-missed Bourdain, who found fame as a chef and writer, travelled the world revealing not just great dishes but the stories of the people that made them and in turn the places that shaped them.
+The much-missed Bourdain, who found fame as a chef and writer, travelled the world revealing not just great dishes but the stories of the people and places that produced them.
+Equal parts tasty food and social commentary, and with as good a guide and host as you could wish for.

-With 12 seasons to enjoy, I’ve been dipping in and out as long as they’ve been on Netflix, but with plenty still to watch, I was sad- and somewhat panicked - to see the appearance of the infamous “Last chance to watch” notice on Netflix.
-And sure enough, as of 1st June, the show has vanished from the service (in the UK, at least).
-Inevitably, just as I’d watched the fascinating West Virginia episode and mentally circled a few more episodes to enjoy.
+With 12 seasons to enjoy, I’ve been dipping in and out as long as they’ve been on Netflix, but with plenty still to watch, I was sad - and somewhat panicked - to see the appearance of the infamous “Last chance to watch” notice on Netflix.
+And sure enough, as of 1st June, the show has vanished (in the UK, at least).
+Inevitably, just as I’d watched the fascinating West Virginia episode, and mentally circled a few more episodes to enjoy.

 So now what?
-Well, Just Watch - the website that tracks how to watch every show and film you can think of - to the rescue… and good news.
-The content-juggling Gods have come up trumps and it seems I can now divide my loyalties and head over to Amazon Prime Video (opens in new tab) where I can not only watch the show, but watch it for free (opens in new tab) (with ads, courtesy of Freevee).
+Well, Just Watch - the website that tracks how to watch every show and film you can think of - to the rescue.
+And good news.
+The content-juggling Gods have come up trumps and it seems I can now divide my loyalties and head over to Amazon Prime Video (opens in new tab), where I can not only watch the show, but watch it for free (opens in new tab), with ads, courtesy of Freevee (more on that here).

 Great!
-This streaming game isn't so bad after all... but wait.
+This streaming game isn't so bad after all... ah but hang on.
 Of course, there’s a catch.
-(And I don’t just mean the ads.)
+And I don’t just mean the ads.

 In yet another example of the serendipitous nature of streaming content, only the first seven seasons are available on Amazon.
-And the five later seasons, and those episodes I’d earmarked, remain out of reach.
+And the five most recent seasons, and those episodes I’d earmarked, remain out of reach.
 Damn.